junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 Sam has a knowing look on his face.
 "I'm a patient, doesn't mean I'm an idiot.
 You might fool dad, but you're not fooling everyone in the room.
 I know you."

-He's clever kid.
-And they spend more time with each other than either of them with their father.
+He's a clever kid.
+And they spend more time with each other than either of them does with their father.
 Of course he knows.

-Dean cleans the last of the jugs that were actually clean to start with, puts down on the counter, and turns to Sam.
+Dean cleans the last of the jugs that were actually clean to start with, puts them down on the counter, and turns to Sam.
 "What do you think you know?" he asks, almost like a challenge.

 "That you're not torturing the angel, or have any plan to kill him," Sam says confidently.

 "Is that so?"
 Dean turns to give the dining table a wipe, picking up the crumbs.

-Sam follows him, not letting him get out of the sight.
-"You left the angel in your room, then you barely get back to your room.
-You occupy yourself with all the works, and you sleep on the floor everyday," he points out acutely.
+Sam follows him, not letting him get out of sight.
+"You left the angel in your room, then you barely got back to your room.
+You occupy yourself with all the work, and you sleep on the floor or chair every day," he points out acutely.

 The kid is observant and clever.
 Dean almost feels proud of him, if he didn't use it to keep track of him.

 "Are you gonna tell dad?"
 Dean asks him, gripping the rag in his head a little too tight as he wipes the table.

 "No," Sam tells him, voice quiet.
 "But why don't you?
-Thought you tried years to persuade everyone to be kind with each other, with angels."
+Thought you tried for years to persuade everyone to be kind to each other, to angels."

 Dean lets out a short huff.
 "And see what it does -- Jack Squat.
-You're probably the only one ever remember I said anything."
+You're probably the only one ever remembers I said anything."

 "Well, I don't have many other people telling me things," Sam answers plainly.
 That's the fact, and the fact still makes them a little wordless.
 They fall quiet for a moment.

 Dean finds out he runs out of excuses to walk around and distract himself, so he turns to his brother.
 "Why aren't you resting yet?
-You're exhausting yourself off."
+You're exhausting yourself."

 Sam is biting his tongue, hesitating over something.